 This course is designed to help students develop the algebra skills needed for advanced college-level mathematics.
 This course includes a review of the real number system and its application to solving linear and quadratic equations.
 Topics also include graphing and solving systems of equations, and inequalities.
-This course does not meet general education mathematics requirements.
 Three lecture hours and two laboratory hours per week.
 Prerequisite: MTH 092 with a grade of "C" or better, an acceptable mathematics diagnostic assessment score or permission of the department head.
 Laboratory fee: \$10.
 Usually offered in the fall, spring and summer.